StoneOrbits/VortexEngine/docs/user_guides.md

 ---
 layout: default
-title: User Guides
+title: User Submitted Guides
-nav_order: 1
+nav_order: 10
 parent: Guides & Tutorials
 has_children: yes
 ---

 # User Guides

-This page is dedicated to user-created Vortex Engine tutorials or guides, here you can find a combination of videos and user-written tutorials for various Vortex Engine Devices
+This page is dedicated to tutorials or guides made by Vortex Engine Users, here you can find a combination of videos and user-written tutorials for various Vortex Engine Devices